Income Tax E-Filing Process

 About Income Tax e-Filing

-The Income Tax Act, Section 139(1), 1961 mandates all eligible taxpayers to file their income tax returns (ITR) annually.
-The procedure to file income tax has been made electronic by the Government of India so as to reduce hassle as well as increase transparency.
-This process is referred to as e-filing the income tax returns.
+The Income Tax Act, Section 139(1), 1961 mandates all eligible taxpayers for ITR filing online annually.
+The procedure of how to file ITR online has been made electronic by the Government of India so as to reduce hassle as well as increase transparency.
+This process is referred to as e-filing income tax returns.

 The government has allowed income tax returns to be filed either offline or online.
 The offline method requires taxpayers to manually file the returns by visiting the Income Tax Department.
-The online method or e-filing method allows the taxpayer to file returns on the government portal through the internet.
+The online method or e-filing of income method allows the taxpayer to file returns on the government portal through the internet.
 The e-filing works as e filing anywhere anytime.

 E-filing of income tax returns was introduced as advancement in technology so as to make the return filing process easier for the taxpayers.
-It can be done from the comfort of one’s home without the involvement of tedious paperwork.
+The ITR filing procedurecan be done from the comfort of one’s home without the involvement of tedious paperwork.

 Income tax returns can be e-filed using:

 - Digital Signature Certificate (DSC): It is compulsory to e-file ITR with through a DSC of a Chartered Accountant.

 - Form ITR-V: In case ITR is e-filed without a DSC, the form ITR-V will be generated.
 This form will have to be printed, signed, and submitted by speed post to Centralized Processing Centre, Bangalore within 120 days of e-filing.